Celerium/Celerium.Auvik/docs/site/inventory/Get-AuvikComponent.md

 ## DESCRIPTION
-The Get-AuvikComponent cmdlet allows you to view an inventory of components and other related information discovered by Auvik.
+The Get-AuvikComponent cmdlet allows you to view an inventory of components and other related information discovered by Auvik

 ## EXAMPLES